DEFRA/ffc-jenkins-pipeline-library/README.md

 Scans Github repos for potential secrets committed within a given time window.
 It uses the [truffleHog](https://github.com/dxa4481/truffleHog) tool to scan the commit history and branches of repos, running entropy and regex checks on git diffs.
 Given a Github username/organisation and a repo name prefix, this function queries the Github API to identify matching repos and establish which of these repos has had a commit within a given time window. `truffleHog` is then run to identify potential secrets within these commits, and reports these to a Slack channel.

 It takes four parameters:
+  * dockerImgName: name of the docker image to run the tests with.
+It is assumed this image has been built and is accessible locally.
   * githubOwner: string containing owner of Github repos to be scanned e.g. 'DEFRA'.
-Used in calls to the Github API e.g. https://api.github.com/users/:username/repos
+Used in calls to the Github API e.g. https://api.github.com/users/:username/repos.
-  * repositoryPrefix: string containing prefix of repo names to scan e.g. 'ffc'
+  * repositoryPrefix: string containing prefix of repo names to scan e.g. 'ffc'.
-  * scanWindowHrs: integer determining size of scanning window in hours
+  * scanWindowHrs: integer determining size of scanning window in hours.

-The function returns `true` if potential secrets are detected, otherwise `false`
+The function returns `true` if potential secrets are detected, otherwise `false`.

 ### tagCommit